bmbrands/moodle-format_mawang/README.md

 The Mawang course format is designed by Madison Wang en implemented by Bas Brands.
 It features a tile based layout and is intended to provide a clean and professional course experience.
 It features progress indication, last visisted section, a course warning messages
 Custom navigation experience for some activities, and inpage block area.
-This course forut should be installed with theme_mawang
+This course format should be installed with theme_mawang

 ## 2. Additional Features